CalebKendra/SecuritySummitProject-SecureFileDeletion/README.md

 ### 2. DoD 5220.22-M Method

-Specified by the U.S. Department of Defense, this method overwrites the file with random data 7 times.
+Specified by the U.S. Department of Defense, this method overwrites the file with random data, 0's, and 1's 7 times.

 ### 3. HMG IS5 (Enhanced) Method

-Specified by the British government, this method overwrites the file with random data 3 times.
+Specified by the British government, this method overwrites the file with random data, 0's, and 1's 3 times, 1 time for each type of overwrite.

 ### 4. Random Method